robotnic/angular-xmpp/README.md

 # angular-xmpp

-This is a library, that provides stylable UI Elements for XMPP over Websockets using [xmpp-ftw](https://xmpp-ftw.jit.su/) and [angular-xmpp-services](https://github.com/robotnic/angular-xmpp-services/).
+This is a library, that provides styleable UI Elements for XMPP over Websockets using [xmpp-ftw](https://xmpp-ftw.jit.su/) and [angular-xmpp-services](https://github.com/robotnic/angular-xmpp-services/).

 Test here:  http://datenkueche.com/buddycloud/